The Arboretum of South Barrington

 The Arboretum of South Barrington is a shopping center in South Barrington, Illinois, a suburb of Chicago, Illinois, United States.
 The center is looking to attract retailers.
 The 600000 sqft center comprises a mix of apparel and furniture retailers, restaurants, and a movie theater.

 Sale

 On December 15, 2010, owner Jaffe Cos. announced they were putting the mall up for sale as they were unable to pay off the $91,000,000 construction loan.
 In 2011, Jaffe Cos. brought in a partner, Long Warf, to pay off the debt.
 It sold the mall to Starwood Retail Properties.

 Stores

 Currently, there are 48 committed retailers and restaurants.
-Among them are Gold Class Cinemas, L.L.Bean, and Midwest Elite Gymnastics Academy.
+Among them are Gold Class Cinemas, L.L.Bean, Pinstripes, and Midwest Elite Gymnastics Academy.